-Resistance Band Workouts: Exercises, Calories & Full-Body Routines
+Resistance Band Workouts 2026: Exercises, Calories & Routine

 Resistance bands are one of the most versatile, portable, and cost-effective pieces of exercise equipment available.
-A complete set costs $15 to $40, fits in a gym bag, and can replicate most exercises typically done with dumbbells, cables, or machines.
-Research shows that resistance band training produces comparable strength and muscle gains to traditional weight training when properly programmed.
-This guide covers everything from band types and resistance levels to full-body workout routines, calorie burn estimates, and progressive overload strategies.
+A complete set costs $15 to $40, fits in a gym bag, and can replicate many exercises typically done with dumbbells, cables, or machines.
+Research supports elastic resistance as a useful strength-training tool when effort, volume, and progression are matched.
+This guide covers band types, resistance levels, full-body workout routines, calorie-burn estimates, safety caveats, and progressive overload strategies.

 Types of Resistance Bands